Chlorobutanol: Synthesis

 Chlorobutanol was first synthesized in 1881 by the German chemist Conrad Willgerodt (1841–1930).

 Chlorobutanol is formed by the reaction of chloroform and acetone in the presence of potassium or sodium hydroxide.
 It may be purified by sublimation or recrystallisation.

 Parthenogenesis

 Chlorobutanol has proven effective at stimulating parthenogenesis in sea urchin eggs up to the pluteus stage, possibly by increasing irritability to cause stimulation.
 For the eggs of the fish Oryzias latipes, however, chlorobutanol only acted as an anesthetic.

-Pharmacology and toxicity
+Safety

-It is an anesthetic with effects related to isoflurane and halothane.
+It is an anesthetic agent with effects somewhat like isoflurane and halothane when ingested.

-Chlorobutanol is toxic to the liver, a skin irritant and a severe eye irritant.
+Chlorobutanol is also toxic to the liver, skin and eyes.